Reviewed by: Erica An, BNutr&Diet

 - 2 Tablespoons Basil Leaves (6g)

-Preheat oven to 200°C. Line a small baking dish with non-stick baking paper and place tomatoes into dish.
+Firstly, preheat oven to 200°C. Line a small baking dish with non-stick baking paper and place tomatoes into dish.
 Roast for 15 minutes or until softened and skins are split.
-Meanwhile, cook pasta in a large saucepan of boiling water following packet directions, adding zucchini for last minute of cooking time.
+In the meantime, cook pasta in a large saucepan of boiling water following packet directions, adding zucchini for last minute of cooking time.
 Drain and return to saucepan.
 Add tomatoes and garlic to saucepan and toss to combine.
-Season with freshly ground black pepper.
-Place pasta into a bowl, crumble ricotta over and scatter with basil to serve.
+Lastly, season with freshly ground black pepper.
+Then, place pasta into a bowl, crumble ricotta over and scatter with basil to serve.

 Mish Tip: For extra flavour, add lemon juice and finely grated lemon zest when you add the tomatoes and garlic.
 Just add enough to your taste.